ebarylko/cmpt-276/assignment-2/glossary.md

 AffRel: Shorthand for affected release.

 affectedRelease: The release version of a product which a request was made about.
-It can be from one to eight characters long.
+It can be one to eight characters long.

 AntRel: Shorthand for anticipated release.